AdobeDocs/advertising.en/help/search-social-commerce/reports/faqs-report.md

 * The feed file wasn't delivered, it wasn't completely parsed, or the feed contained orphan transactions.

-* The relevant transaction properties are excluded from reports and therefore not visible.
+* The relevant conversion metrics are excluded from reports and therefore not visible.

 >[!NOTE]
 >